ms/buildtogether.tech/communicate/index.md

     answers are for them if they can see *and understand* a few lines of code.

 Tag, tag, tag.
-:   Keywords make everything more findable, from scientific papers to
+:   Keywords make everything from scientific papers to left-handed cellos easier
-    left-handed musical instruments.
+    to find.
+They are even more effective if the system encourages people to re-use tags so that they don't proliferate <cite>Lin2020</cite>.

 Use "I" and question words (how/what/when/where/why).
 :   Writing this way forces us to think more clearly about what someone might